 When you think about your objectives, you probably have in mind developing your sales and increasing your turnover.
 But is this really the only objective your advertising campaign can achieve?
 We suggest a number of different objectives that can be achieved through digital signage communication at a point of sale or in a public place:

-• Promote the launch of a product or service: you can present a new product or service, and encourage your customers to discover it and make a purchase;
+- Promote the launch of a new product or service service: you can present a new product or service, and encourage your customers to discover it and make a purchase;

-• Share your values and actions: an advertisement broadcast via digital signage can also highlight your charitable actions or CSR involvement ("For every €10 purchased, we finance the planting of a tree", "We contribute to the employment of disabled people", etc.);
+- Share your values and actions: a digital signage advertisement can also highlight your charitable actions or CSR involvement ("For every €10 purchased, we finance the planting of a tree", "We contribute to the employment of disabled people", etc.);

-• Recruit new staff: your customers love your brand, and may want to put their skills and motivation to work for you.
+- Recruit new employees: Your customers love your brand, and may want to contribute their skills and motivation to service.

 These are just a few examples of how not to neglect this first step.
 A less ambitious advertisement that focuses on a precise objective generally offers a better return on investment than one that targets an objective that is too generic and vague.